 Besides Welcome Bay, visitors are able to explore the many spectacular walking tracks to highlights like Nudey Beach, the lighthouse, and the summit of the island’s mountain chain.

 How to Get to Fitzroy Island

-Thankfully, Fitzroy Island is only a short 45-minute ferry ride away from Cairns ferry terminal.
+Fitzroy Island is only a short 45-minute ferry ride away from Cairns ferry terminal.
 This makes it the most easily accessible island with the shortest trip from Cairns.
 There are two main ferries running to Fitzroy, these are:

 Currently, the cheapest and most cost-effective way to visit Fitzroy Island from Cairns is to book a full-day trip with a return ferry transfer for $83.
-This is currently the best price you will find online and only includes the catamaran transfer.
+This is currently the best price you will find online and only includes the catamaran transfer (also the fastest boat).

 - Fitzroy Island catamaran transfer (return)

 - All beach-hire equipment including paddle skis